Yoona8/frontend-curriculum/notes/angular.md

 <details>
 <summary>How to interact parent > child via @ViewChild() and why?</summary>

-- `Component` returns the first occurrence of the component in the app
+- returns the first occurrence of the child component
-- parent component cannot use data binding to read child properties or invoke child methods
-- can do both by creating a template reference variable for the child element and then reference that variable within the parent template
-- accessible only from the template, not from the parent component itself
+- to be able to use child component methods and props from inside the parent component itself
+- you need to use the `AfterViewInit` hook to set some initial properties
 ```TypeScript
 // child.component.ts
 import {Component} from '@angular/core';